apache/stanbol/README.md

 Apache Stanbol is a modular set of components and HTTP services for semantic content management.

-## Building Stanbol
+## Prepare Your Environment

-To build Stanbol you need a JDK 1.6 and Maven 2.2.1 installed.
+To build Apache Stanbol you need a JDK 1.6 and Maven 2.2.1 installed.
 You probably need

     $ export MAVEN_OPTS="-Xmx512M -XX:MaxPermSize=128M"

+### Third Party Dependencies

+Apache Stanbol has dependencies to third party libraries that are not available via the Maven central repository, yet.
+Therefore, you have to install them manually into your local Maven repository.

+Third party dependencies not available via Maven central:
+  - OWL API version 3.2.3 from http://owlapi.sourceforge.net/
+    License: Apache License, Version 2.0

+You can download the required dependencies for your version of Apache Stanbol by downloading them from:

+TODO

+Note, that this deps download is only provided for your convinience.
+It is not part of any official Apache Stanbol source release.
+You can also download the dependencies from the corresponding project websites.

+Once you have downloaded the deps package, you should extract it and execute the 'install.[sh|bat]' script.
+This will install the deps into your local Maven repository.

+### The Build System

 The Stanbol build system consists of the following profiles:

-   - 'stack'     - to build the Stanbol Stack
+   - 'stack'     - DEFAULT - to build the Stanbol Stack
    - 'framework' - to build the Stanbol Framework only
-   - 'kres'      - to build additional Reasoning components that are not yet in a stable state

 If you build Stanbol from a source tree that contains the whole Stanbol project, the 'stack' profile is activated by default.
 If you whish to activate